Brian Goorjian: Dongguan Leopards (2009–2015)

-Brian Goorjian was the head coach of the Dongguan Leopards.
-After the 2014–2015 CBA Season ended, Goorjian left the Leopards.
+Goorjian served as the head coach of the Dongguan Leopards in the CBA from 2009 to 2015.

 Guangdong Tigers (2015–2016)

-Goorjian stepped away from head coaching duties, and became associate coach of the Guangdong Southern Tigers in early 2015, responsible for player development, talent identification, scouting and game analysis.
+Goorjian became associate coach of the Guangdong Southern Tigers in 2015.

 Shanghai Sharks (2016–2018)

-After the CBA season has finished, Goorjian became Special Advisor of the Shanghai Sharks in early 2016, responsible for player development, talent identification, scouting and game analysis.
-Following the 2017–2018 season he left the club.
+Goorjian served as special advisor of the Shanghai Sharks between 2016 and 2018.

 Xinjiang Flying Tigers (2018–2019)

-After leaving the Sharks, Goorijan moved to the Xinjiang Flying Tigers in 2018 as an assistant coach, and remained there for one season.
+Goorijan served as an assistant coach with the Xinjiang Flying Tigers in the 2018–19 CBA season.

 Illawarra Hawks (2020–2022)

-On June 23, 2020, returned to Australia and signed with Illawarra Hawks of the NBL as their new head coach.
+On 23 June 2020, returned to Australia and signed with Illawarra Hawks of the NBL as their new head coach.
 He elected to not take up his third-year option with the Hawks in May 2022, instead moving to the role of special advisor for basketball operations.

+Bay Area Dragons (2022–2023)

+Goorijan served as head coach of the Bay Area Dragons during the 2022–23 PBA Commissioner's Cup.

+Return to Sydney (2024–present)

+On 6 March 2024, Goorijan signed a three-year deal to return as head coach of the Sydney Kings.
+He coached his 850th NBL game in January 2025.

 National team career

-After Phil Smyth's less than one-year term as the Australian Boomers coach in 2001 which resulted in the team's shock non-qualification for the 2002 World Championships, Goorjian was appointed as coach in late 2001 when Smyth resigned and would hold the position until 2008.
-By becoming the Boomers coach, Goorjian was the first foreign born coach to the team in its history.
-Under his tutelage, the Boomers qualified for the 2004 Athens Olympics, where they finished ninth, dropping five places from their 2000 finish.
-At the 2008 Beijing Olympics, the boomers improved their ranking to finish 7th.
+In late 2001, Goorjian was appointed head coach of the Australia men's national basketball team, becoming the first foreign-born coach in the team's history.
+He guided the Boomers to Olympic campaigns in Athens in 2004 and Beijing in 2008, a World Cup in 2006 and a gold Commonwealth Games medal in Melbourne in the same year.
+He stepped down in 2008.

-In November 2020, Goorjian returned as head coach for the Australian men's national basketball team for the 2020 Summer Olympics where the team won the bronze medal and Australia's first ever medal in Olympic men's basketball.
+In November 2020, Goorjian returned as Boomers head coach.
+In 2021, at the 2020 Summer Olympics, the team won the bronze medal which was Australia's first ever medal in Olympic men's basketball.
+He stepped down as head coach following the 2024 Summer Olympics.